AMohamedUX/emwb/README.md

-# Front end demo of embeded shopify application
+# Demo of embeded shopify application

-## React.JS framework to be used in place of embedded Ruby